-Insurance Claims can often be a very complex and time consuming process that can also be devastating both psychologically and economically.
-You may have many questions and hoping to get answers, We have compiled a list of questions some of our customers have asked in different stages of an Insurance Claim.
+Insurance Claims can often be a very complex and time-consuming process that can also be devastating psychologically and economically.
+You may have many questions about the process and we have compiled a list of questions that some of our customers have asked in different stages of an Insurance Claim.

 The insurer will appoint their own representatives called Loss Adjusters to look after their interests.
 Their first job is to investigate the validity of the claim and check the technical content of your policy for any adjustments to be made.
 They will concentrate on any conditions, exclusions or special requirements which are in the small print in order to reduce or repudiate (decline) the claim where possible.
 They may also rely on a forensic scientist or investigator to assist their enquiries.

-Everyone from Insurers who attends your claim is working for them to protect their interests and not for you.
+Everyone involved with the Insurers who attend your claim is working for them to protect their interests and not you.
 Would you go to court without a lawyer?
-Then why not have Professional representation on your side to ensure you receive your full entitlement too!?
-This applies to small or larger claims.
+Then why not have Professional representation on your side to ensure you receive your full entitlement too?!
+This applies to small or large claims.
 It is entirely your responsibility to collate and present your claim, which we can do in a professional manner for you.
-As Insurance Loss Assessors we have vast experience in Insurance Claims Management and are able to handle all aspects including all communications, meetings and all the paper work dealing directly with your Insurance Company.
+As Insurance Loss Assessors, we have vast experience in Insurance Claims Management and are able to handle all aspects including all communications, meetings and all the paper work dealing directly with your Insurance Company.
 We work with them every day and they are used to seeing our name on the claim files.
 We will take away the stress.
 We would also handle notifying the Insurance Company.
 A Loss Assessor is your Professional there for you every step of the way.